An information session was hosted on Tuesday, September 10th. View the recording here.

 Creating the Ka‘ao

-Students focusing on this project will document the journey of discovery, thereby crafting the story of the huakaʻi (journey) to and from the Galápagos Islands through a Native Hawaiian cosmological and cultural perspective.
-As such, students will create the kaʻao (legend, epic tale) of this huakaʻi through writing, photography, and videos using Hawaiian epistemology and ways of knowing and doing.
-All participating students and faculty will experience a new culture in Galápagos, and act as ambassadors of Hawaiian culture on this huakaʻi to a distant Pacific Island chain.
+All students focused on their ka‘ao as well on their research project.
+The ka‘ao documents the journey of discovery, thereby crafting the story of the huakaʻi (journey) to and from the Galápagos Islands through a Native Hawaiian cosmological and cultural perspective.
+As such, students created the kaʻao (legend, epic tale) of this huakaʻi through writing, photography, videos, or other creative media using Hawaiian epistemology and ways of knowing and doing.
+All participating students and faculty experienced a new culture in Galápagos on this huakaʻi to a distant Pacific Island chain.

 Terrestrial Invasion Ecology